raitucarp/express-theme/README.md

 - **505.ejs** is error handling, maybe your code error and for production you may not want print something ugly rather than your beautiful theme
 - **404.ejs** is handle 404 not found, when user mistype url on your site, default express produce ugly not found page.
 So it's now your chance to beautify your not found page
-- **index.ejs**, actually that is default files, it is optional.
+- **index.ejs**, actually this is default file, it is optional.
 You can create your header.ejs or footer.ejs, and page.ejs as you want.
-- **screenshot.png** is future use, this files is for my upcoming projects. express-theme marketplace.
+- **screenshot.png** is future use, this file is for my upcoming projects. express-theme marketplace.
 - **package.json** is your theme description. this is also future use, but it is required file, not optional.

 #### What is inside package.json? ####